abhatia05/Android-MiniApps/README.md

 Project 16: Changing language using Application.
 (But its not advisable)

 Project 17: Using Okhttp library to recieve JSON response.

+Project 18: Working with BroadCast Receiver.
+Trigger debug message if a phone call is received.